Architector4/img2bmp/README.md

 ### Usage:

-`img2bmp [-ho] input [output]`
+Run the jar file either directly by clicking on it, or via the command line:

+`java -jar img2bmp.jar [-h] [-o] INPUTFILE OUTPUTFILE`

-`-h` tag prints help and info.
+`-h` - print help and info and exit.

-`-o` tag allows overwriting existing files.
+`-o` - allow overwriting existing files.

-If no output is specified, the result is saved alongside input image with .bmp extension.
+If no output file is specified, the result is saved alongside input image with .bmp extension.

 If the original file has .bmp extension by itself and `-o` is not specified, it will give the "file exists" error.

-If no parameters are specified, it will open a GUI with 2 buttons and a log text box.
+If no parameters are specified, a GUI is opened.

 ### Inspired by this guide in the game's forums:
 https://steamcommunity.com/sharedfiles/filedetails/?id=233129307